dm192/ATRI-Core/en_US/README.md

 If achieved, it should last at least 200 years.

 ### Remote Control (???)
 Guess why I had this idea...
 It's because while browsing Bilibili, I saw Bondo being possessed.
-This tech isn't as cool in reality as in Zenless Zone Zero (no spoilers), so achieving the tech specs will borrow slightly from Elon Musk's brain-computer interface.
+This tech isn't as cool in reality as in Zenless Zone Zero (ZZZ), so achieving the tech specs will borrow slightly from Elon Musk's brain-computer interface.
 If you're willing, you could strike a pose like in ZZZ and let ATRI act as your surrogate for any task.
 But this needs high-speed wireless connectivity!

 For technical details: Use WebSocket or high-power UHD connections, though WebSocket may delay over distance and UHD could disconnect.
 Some artificial satellites use UHD, but ground interference is a major tech challenge.